Plokie/Voxel_Miner/Scripts/README.txt

 Game:SetBlock(x,y,z,id)

+For a list of block IDs see Blocks.h in the Game/ folder

 Events_______________________________________

 An event is an identifier that can have a function assigned to it.
 The event is that called during the user's gameplay at different moments.